-The Bighorn River boasts of great numbers of fish per mile, making it a trout fly fishing fantasy land.
-Furthermore, there are epic hatches around these parts in Montana which keep the fish just underneath the surface.
+The Bighorn River boasts great numbers of fish per mile, making it a trout fly fishing fantasy land.
+Furthermore, there are epic hatches around these parts of Montana which keep the fish just underneath the surface and looking up.

 7. Rock Creek

 If you’re a wading angler, Rock Creek is probably the best location for your next fly fishing trip in Montana.